Judeva/Angular_project_01/README.md

 #

-- Navigate to client (react) folder
+- Navigate to client (angular) folder
 - cd client

 - Install all needed packages
 - npm install

 - And run the application
-- npm start
+- ng serve

 ###### The app will run on http://localhost:3000/4200